A BRIEF HISTORY OF LIVERPOOL

 In 1934 the Queensway road tunnel was built.
 The Kingsway Road Tunnel followed in 1971.

-In the early 20th century the city suffered a shortage of houses.
+In the early 20th century Liverpool suffered a shortage of houses.
 Overcrowding was common, as was slum housing.
 The council built some council houses but nothing like enough to solve the problem.
 Furthermore Liverpool suffered severely in the depression of the 1930s and up to a third of men of working age were unemployed.

 During the Second World War Liverpool was a target as it was, obviously, an important port.
 Some 3,875 people died in Merseyside and more than 10,000 houses were destroyed.
 Many more people were seriously injured and many more houses were damaged.

-After World War II the council was faced with the task of replacing bombed houses.
+After World War II Liverpool council was faced with the task of replacing bombed houses.
 It also had to replace many slum houses.
 Like other cities Liverpool 'redeveloped' central areas of the city in the 1950s and 1960s and many new council houses and flats were built.
 Overspill towns were built near the city at Kirkby and Skelmersdale Unfortunately demolishing terraced houses and replacing them with high rise flats broke up communities.

 In 1974 the boundaries of Liverpool were changed so it became part of an administrative area called Merseyside.